 Please believe me when I say this recipe works.
 It’s my husband’s favorite out of all the breads in the book, and I have probably made it for him 100 times.
-If anyone has seen my appearance on Julia Child’s show, Cooking with Master Chefs, he or she would have seen how I handle wet dough.
+If anyone has seen my appearance on Julia Child’s show, Cooking with Master Chefs, [Editor’s Note: Fast-forward the video below to 9:54, which is when Field makes this rustic country bread with Julia] he or she would have seen how I handle wet dough.
 Or if someone has a copy of the original book with its series of drawings, as opposed to the finished photograph, the process will be even clearer.
 I love ciabatta and want everyone to enjoy it.

 LC A Few Last Words Of Advice Note

 If you haven’t already read, pondered, studied, and committed to memory the words of wisdom above from Carol Field on making ciabatta, kindly do so before beginning this recipe.
 Her considerable advice and substantial experience are unparalleled in terms of seeing you through the inevitable learning curve that comes with handling Italian bread dough (which, trust us, is much different to work with than the standard American bread dough).
-We can almost assure you that when you heed her words, you’ll make it through this recipe with ease and grace—or as close to grace as you can manage when you’ve got flour smudges on your nose and bread dough clinging to your hands.
-We also encourage you to take a gander at the comments below from others who, like you, were curious about trying their hand at this bread.
+We can almost assure you that when you heed her words, you’ll make it through this recipe with ease and grace—or as close to grace as you can manage when you’ve got flour smudges on your nose and bread dough clinging from your fingers to your elbows.
+We also encourage you to take a gander at the video of Carol below [Editor’s Note: The ciabatta follows the grissini and begins at 9:54] as well as the comments below the recipe from others who, like you, were curious about trying their hand at this bread.
 There’s untold tactic and techniques to be learned.
 Go on, what are you waiting for?

 Special Equipment: Two baking stones